 Top things to do in Surfers Paradise include a visit to the top of Q1 at the SkyPoint Observation Deck.
 Here you can stand on the Gold Coast’s highest building at 77 floors and 322 metres in the air to get the best possible view of the city.
-Certainly a Surfers Paradise must do if you have never visited the Gold Coast before.
+It’s certainly a Surfers Paradise must do if you have never visited the Gold Coast before.

 You will get to go on one of the world’s fastest elevators that takes only 42.7 seconds to get to the top of the building!
 There are cafes and bars at the top for you to enjoy if you feel like having a drink or a bite to eat.
 A perfect family fun Gold Coast attraction for the whole family.

 For those that are super brave and want to their Gold Coast adventures further, you can even get outside level 77 and climb even further to a peak height of 270 metres above sea level.
 Here you will have uninterrupted 360 degree views of the greater Gold Coast region.
 Children from the age of 12 can join the climb.